-The purpose of the Media Termination at Route Point feature is to allow applications to terminate media at route points.
+The Media Termination at Route Point feature lets applications terminate media at route points.
 This feature enables applications to pass the IP address and port number where they want the call at the route point to have media established.

-Following are the features supported at route points:
+The system supports the following features at route points:

 - Answer

-- Multiple active calls
+- Multiple Active Calls

 - Redirect

 - Hold

 - UnHold

 - Blind Transfer

 - DTMF Digits

 - Tones